oddbird/.github/pull_request_template.md

 ## Steps to test/reproduce
-_Please explain how to best reproduce the issue and/or test the changes locally and the pages/URLs/views/states in which to review_
+_Please explain how to best reproduce the issue and/or test the changes locally (including the pages/URLs/views/states to review)._

 ## Show me
 _Provide screenshots/animated gifs/videos if necessary._